 Parsippany, NJ 07054

-Read the Patient Information that comes with Menopur® before you start using it and each time you get a refill.
+Read this Patient Information before you start using Menopur® and each time you get a refill.
 There may be new information.
-This leaflet does not take the place of talking to your doctor about your medical condition or your treatment.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 What is Menopur®?